-In spite of its modest public R&D expenditure, Israel hosts a number of world-class universities and produces high-impact publications (Panel 1a, b, c).
+In spite of its modest public R&D expenditure, Israel hosts a number of world-class universities and produces high-impact publications (5a,b,c).
 The six-year Higher Education Plan was introduced in 2011 with USD 1.9 billion (NIS 7.5 billion) to promote academic excellence and upgrade research and teaching infrastructures.
-Universities’ budgets have been increased, with a 30% rise in the budget of the Council for Higher Education; they have also become more competitive, with the doubling of the Israel Science Foundation’s (ISF) competitive grants and an increased share of block funding allocated on performance criteria.
-Long-term funding has also been strengthened through larger block grants about USD 186 million (NIS 750 million).
-The most important initiative has been the creation of 16 centres of excellence (I-core) financed with USD 114 million (NIS 450 million) to advance cutting-edge academic research and its stature among leading researchers in Israel and abroad and at supporting and encouraging academic innovation, including multi-disciplinarity.
+University budgets have been increased, with a 30% rise in the budget of the Council for Higher Education; they have also become more competitive, with the doubling of the Israel Science Foundation’s (ISF) competitive grants and an increased share of block funding allocated on performance criteria.
+Within the framework of the multi-year plan, the Israeli Centres for Research Excellence (I CORE) programme was established.
+The Centres for Excellence and the programme's vision are aimed, among other goals, at strengthening the long-term position of Israel's academic research and its stature among leading researchers in Israel and abroad and at supporting and encouraging academic innovation, including multi-disciplinarity.

 Addressing challenges of STI globalisation and increasing international cooperation

-As a small country, Israel depends on exports and international openness, but research and innovation need to be better integrated in global networks, as illustrated by international co-patenting data (Panel 1r).
-Israel has made international co-operation a policy priority.
-Competitive grants have been offered to support strategic R&D collaboration and encourage high-technology exports to emerging markets.
-The share of GERD financed from abroad increased from 28% to 47% over 2007-11.
-Israel received USD 798 million (NIS 3.2 billion) from the EU Seventh Framework Programme (FP7) of which almost two-thirds went to universities.
-By the end of 2010, FP7 funding of USD 302 million (NIS 1.2 billion) was almost on par with ISF funding of USD 252 million (NIS 1.0 billion).
-Israel has just finalised its participation in EU Horizon 2020.
+As a small country, Israel depends on exports and international openness, but research and innovation need to be better integrated in global networks, as is illustrated by the data on international co patenting (5q,r).
+Israel has made international co operation a policy priority.
+Competitive grants have been offered to support strategic R&D collaboration and to encourage high-technology exports to emerging markets.
+The share of GERD financed from abroad increased from 28% to 49% over 2007 13.
+Israel received USD 798 million (NIS 3.2 billion) from the EU Seventh Framework Programme (FP7), of which almost two-thirds went to universities.
+Israel has finalised its participation in EU Horizon 2020.

 Although Israel’s performance on green productivity declined in 2012, it has risen modestly over the period 2005 13 (3).
-On the other hand, inclusive innovation is one of the main challenges of Israel’s STI policy.
+On the other hand, inclusive innovation is one of the main challenges facing Israel’s STI policy.
 Israel also confronts challenges from water scarcity and security.
-The government seeks to link the rest of the economy better to the high-technology growth engine, thereby enhancing the sustainability of growth.
-Because Israel faces challenges relating to water scarcity and security, several policy initiatives promote oil independence and water technologies.
-The Fuel Choice initiative intends to make Israel a centre of knowledge and industrial best practices in fuel alternatives for transport, and USD 25 million (NIS 100 million) are provided annually for the next decade to finance R&D, demonstrators, international prizes and awareness seminars.
+The government seeks to better link the rest of the economy to its high-technology growth engine, thereby enhancing the sustainability of growth.
+The Fuel Choices Initiative is a 10-year government programme dedicated to reducing the world’s dependency on oil for transport and to cutting the share of crude oil in Israel's transportation sector by 30% by 2020 and 60% by 2025.
 The Master Water Management Plan makes policy recommendations on water management systems and tariffs.
-In the search for new markets, Israel launched the Grand Challenges Israel programme in 2014 to encourage innovation to solve global health and food security challenges in the developing world.
-USD 3 million (NIS 12 million) were allocated in the form of grants to increase innovation-related exports to emerging and low-income markets.
+In the search for new markets, Israel launched the Grand Challenges Israel programme in 2014 to encourage innovation to global health and food security challenges in the developing world.
+In this programme, USD 3 million (NIS 12 million) were allocated in the form of grants to increase innovation-related exports to emerging and low-income markets.

-The shortage of professional manpower will be a major obstacle for the Israeli STI system in the coming years, as the demand for engineers and technical professionals begins to outpace the supply.
-Although Israel’s adults have a high educational attainment, its youth do not perform very well in science by international standards and the rate of doctoral graduates in science and engineering is relatively modest.
+The shortage of professional human resources will be a major obstacle for the Israeli STI system in the coming years, as the demand for engineers and technical professionals begins to outpace the supply.
+Although Israel’s adults have a high educational attainment, its youth do not perform very well in science by international standards, and the rate of doctoral graduates in science and engineering is relatively modest.
 The government is addressing these challenges on all fronts: encouraging high school students to study more maths, incentivising STEM studies in universities and attracting under represented groups in the population to participate in the innovation ecosystem.
-The Higher Education Plan (2011-15) aims to improve the quality and competitiveness of the higher education system.
+The Higher Education Plan (2011 16) aims to improve the quality and competitiveness of the higher education system.
 About 1 600 new researchers will be hired in universities to replace retiring senior researchers, resulting in a net gain of about 850 academic staff over the next six years.
 This new policy also aims to increase participation in tertiary education, in particular by encouraging minorities to study at universities.